Rocket-CDS/Documentation/Integration/RocketDirectory/SearchAndFilters/TextSearch.md

 **Remember:** The DNN search is controlled by DNN, there are options in Site Settings>Search.
 The "Enable Part Word" option can be helpful, but it does slow the indexing.

-## Search Rules

-"Category Select" and "Text Search" are mutually exclusive.
-This is to make searching as simple as possible for end users.
-The "Text Search" is given priority.

-*NOTE: If text searches need to be made on categories a plugin or system can be created with different rules.*

-### When a text search is activated
-- The category selected will be cleared.
-- The Filters and Tags will continue to persists and be applied to the results.

-### When a Category is selected (Without a "Text Search")
-- The category results will be displayed.
-- The Filters and Tags will continue to persists and be applied to the results.

-### When a Category is selected (With a "Text Search")
-- Any text search will **NOT** be cleared.
-- **The category selected will be ignored**, because the "Text Search" is active. *(See Clearing the "Text Search")*
-- The Filters and Tags will continue to persists and be applied to the results.

-### Default Category for a module
-If there is a default category for a module it will be ignored if a text search is made.
-The text search will be across all the articles.

 ### Clearing the "Text Search"
 This can be done by clearing the search session cookie.
 ```